On the Coexistence of Stability and Incentive Compatibility in Fractional Matchings: Results on Stability and Incentive Compatibility

 Let all other agents be truthful.
 Clearly, $(m_{i_1},w_{j_1})$ have no incentive to misreport their preferences as they are already matched to their first preference.
 As long as $m_{i_1}$ and $w_{j_1}$ stay truthful, they will continue to be matched to each other, irrespective of how other agents are behaving.
-Now for $t>1$ for $(m_{i_t},w_{j_t})$ neither can gain by increasing or decreasing their value for any agent matched earlier.
+Now for $t>1$ for $(m_{i_t},w_{j_t})$ neither can gain by increasing or decreasing their utility for any agent matched earlier.
 This is because the agents who are matched before round $t$ are truthful and will not become MFP pairs with $m_{i_t}$ or $w_{j_t}$.
 Thus, those pairings will not change.
-Of the remaining agents, $m_{i_t}$ and $w_{j_t}$ have highest value for each other and cannot benefit from misreporting their preferences.
-Consequently, when all other agents are truthful, no agent has an incentive to misreport their preferences. \end{proof}
+Of the remaining agents, $m_{i_t}$ and $w_{j_t}$ have highest utility for each other and cannot benefit from misreporting their preferences.
+Consequently, when all other agents are truthful, no agent has an incentive to misreport its preferences. \end{proof}

+In fact, the same reasoning also implies that the stable matching in a CMFP instance is also robust to coalitional manipulation.
+Note that the nodes matched to their first preferences have no incentive to deviate.
+The remaining are unable to misreport so that they would be matched to a node which has already been matched earlier by Algorithm 1.
+These nodes have no incentive to misreport so as to match with nodes matched later.
+As a result, there is no way for a coalition of agents to misreport preferences and increase their utilities.

-In fact, the same reasoning also shows that the stable matching in a CMFP instance is also robust to coalitional manipulation. \begin{corollary} For each stable matching instance in $CMFP$, no coalition can collude to strategically misreport their preferences and improve their utilities under any mechanism to find a stable fractional matching. \end{corollary} Consequently, when the matchings instances are restricted to those in $CMFP$, we have incentive compatible mechanisms which result in stable fractional matchings.
-What we now show is that in fact, this is the only set of instance where there is a unique stable fractional matching.
+\groupic* Consequently, when the matching instances are restricted to those in $CMFP$, we have incentive compatible mechanisms that produce stable fractional matchings.
+What we now show is that in fact, this is the only set of matching instances where there is a unique stable fractional matching.